Curved Page Divider

 Medical Examinations

-These are important for foster children regularly.
+These are important for foster children on a regular basis.
 These evaluations contribute to the earliest detection and treatment of physical or developmental problems.
 Foster parents and guardians are requested to ensure that the kids receive the medical care they deserve promptly.
+Mental Health Services

 Virginia addresses the healthcare needs of foster children through various support programs.
 These programs include: